 This public event marks the formal launch of the task force.
-It will feature remarks from government representatives, task force members and RUSI experts, who will examine the opportunities and challenges ahead for UK sanctions policy.
-The event is followed by a drink reception with members of the task force.
+It featured remarks from government representatives, task force members and RUSI experts, who examined the opportunities and challenges ahead for UK sanctions policy.

 Qudsi Rasheed, Head of Sanctions Unit and Deputy Director, Foreign & Commonwealth Office

 - Chair: Emil Dall, Research Fellow, Proliferation and Nuclear Policy, RUSI

 - Helene Goodman, Europe Head of Sanctions, HSBC

 - Erica Moret, Senior Researcher, The Graduate Institute, Geneva

 - Michael O'Kane, Senior Partner, Peters & Peters